aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 All the content in a document drawing layer is represented by the [Shape](https://apireference.aspose.com/words/cpp/class/aspose.words.drawing.shape) or [GroupShape](https://apireference.aspose.com/words/cpp/class/aspose.words.drawing.group_shape) node in the Aspose.Words Document Object Module (DOM).
 Such contents can be text boxes, images, AutoShapes, OLE objects, etc. Some fields are also imported as shapes, for example, the INCLUDEPICTURE field.

 A simple image is represented by a **Shape** node of [ShapeType.Image](https://apireference.aspose.com/words/cpp/namespace/aspose.words.drawing#shapetype).
 This shape node has no child nodes but the image data contained within this shape node can be accessed by the [Shape.ImageData](https://apireference.aspose.com/words/cpp/class/aspose.words.drawing.shape#get_imagedata) property.
-On the other hand, a shape can also be made up of multiple child nodes.
-For instance, a text box shape, which is represented by the [ShapeType.TextBox](https://apireference.aspose.com/words/cpp/namespace/aspose.words.drawing#shapetype) property, can be made up of several nodes, such as [Paragraph](https://apireference.aspose.com/words/cpp/class/aspose.words.paragraph) and [Table](https://apireference.aspose.com/words/cpp/class/aspose.words.tables.table).
+On the other hand, a shape can also be made up of many child nodes.
+For instance, a text box shape, which is represented by the [ShapeType.TextBox](https://apireference.aspose.com/words/cpp/namespace/aspose.words.drawing#shapetype) property, can be made up of many nodes, such as [Paragraph](https://apireference.aspose.com/words/cpp/class/aspose.words.paragraph) and [Table](https://apireference.aspose.com/words/cpp/class/aspose.words.tables.table).
 Most shapes can include the **Paragraph** and **Table** block-level nodes.
 These are the same nodes as those appearing in the main body.
 Shapes are always parts of some paragraph, either included directly inline or anchored to the **Paragraph,** but “floating” anywhere in the document page.

 ![rendering-shapes-separately-from-a-document-aspose-words-cpp-1](rendering-shapes-separately-from-a-document_1.png)

 A document can also contain shapes which are grouped together.
-Grouping can be enabled in Microsoft Word by selecting a few objects and clicking “Group” in the right-click menu.
+Grouping can be enabled in Microsoft Word by selecting multiple objects and clicking “Group” in the right-click menu.

 ![rendering-shapes-separately-from-a-document-aspose-words-cpp-2](rendering-shapes-separately-from-a-document_2.png)